rstacruz/rscss/Readme.md

   }
   ```

+### Avoid tag selectors
-* **Avoid tag selectors:** use classnames whenever possible.
+Use classnames whenever possible.
 Tag selectors are fine, but they may come at a small performance penalty and may not be as descriptive.

   ```scss
   .article-card {